CALCampus - Online courses for high school and college.

 Semester Credits:

 Semester credits are included on our official academic records.
-CALCampus college level courses are designed for 3 semester credits.
+Most CALCampus college level courses are designed for 3 semester credits, unless otherwise specified in the course description.

 Grades: